srbhr/Resume-Matcher/README.md

 <div align="center">

 **Don't let your resume be a roadblock from getting your next job.
-Use Resume Matcher!**
+Use PerfectCV Insight Student!**

 ![Resume_Matcher_streamlit_demo](Assets/img/Resume_Matcher_Gif.gif)

 ## How does it work?

 </div>

+El resto del contenido sigue igual.
+Si necesitas más ajustes, ¡avísame!

 The Resume Matcher takes your resume and job descriptions as input, parses them using Python, and mimics the functionalities of an ATS, providing you with insights and suggestions to make your resume ATS-friendly.